Magayaga/xenly/doc/getting-started.md

 1. ## Windows operating system:

    You can download the `GCC` compiler (version 9 or above) and `Git` for the Windows operating system.

+   `Clang` was not working because all fixing errors, bugs, and warnings.

    ```bash
    # Download the Git and GCC
    $ winget install --id Git.Git -e --source winget